What Happens To Premium Bonds When Somebody Dies

 What Happens to Your Premium Bonds After You Pass Away? - A Guide to Understanding Your Options

 Here, we'll take a look at what premium bonds are, how they work, what happens to them after you die, how to claim premium bonds after a death and whether you need probate.
-We'll also look at the importance of keeping your bond information up to date, as well as how to claim any prizes won.
+We'll also look at the importance of keeping your bond information up to date, as well as how to claim any prizes that have been won.

 Introduction to Premium Bonds